 Your bus bag only needs to fit items you may wish to have with you while we are traveling.

 For traveling, wear anything you feel comfortable in.

-We do stop for toilet breaks and also from time to time and if we are passing through a town we might have a coffee break.
+On our longer trips we do stop for toilet breaks and also from time to time and if we are passing through a town we might have a coffee break.
 This is usually done by consensus.

 Items for consideration in your bus bag

 - travel rug

 - change of clothes to wear home